PXL-IT-NET/Guts-DotNetAdvanced/README.md

 4. The first time you run a test a popup may appear thats asks you to log in.
 You should fill in your credentials from [guts-web.appspot.com](https://guts-web.appspot.com).
 ![alt text][img_login_vs]

+**Attention**: your results will only be sent to the GUTS server when you run all the tests of a test fixture.

 #### Inspect the test results
 Tests that pass will be green.
 Tests that don't pass will be red.